StuartJohnWatt/Website/Website_using_blogdown/content/authors/admin/_index.md

 - Visitors
 ---

 I am currently a student at Robert Gordon University studying Data Science with The Data Lab MSc scholarship.
-My interests include scripting in a variety of languages, usually with the aim of extracting knowledge from data or modeling and simulating various phemonema.
+My interests include scripting in a variety of languages, usually with the aim of extracting knowledge from data or modelling and simulating various phenomena.